 Determined to achieve a new goal to share the culture and warmth of his beloved Mexico and with everything on the line, Esaul came East to seek his fortune.
 He wanted to create a place where his guests could truly experience Mexican culture in addition to delicious, well-prepared foods and beverages made from scratch.
 His vision encompassed the smells, tastes, sounds, colors, flavors and beauty of Mexico.

 In 1999, after buying and completely transforming the former Edelweiss restaurant in West Hartford Center, Esaul opened his very first restaurant.
 His freshly-made foods, reasonable prices and authentic venue, were so unique to the area.
 Before long, people were lining up to eat at Puerto Vallarta.
 With the success of his first restaurant, it was possible (and a smart idea) to open another in Connecticut.
 So in 2001, Esaul opened Puerto Vallarta in Newington.
 In 2003, the Middletown restaurant opened.
 Then in 2004, he opened the Southington location.
-In 2006 Avon followed, and Orange launched in 2012.
+In 2006 Avon followed, Orange launched in 2012 and Danbury opened in 2016.
 In August of 2019, he opened the newest location in Fairfield, CT

 Esaul’s hard work, his desire bonded with a vision of a great, traditional Mexican cuisine experience, his passion for his homeland and love for a land of prosperity – the United States – made his dream come true.
 Guests at Puerto Vallarta find their senses transported to a place that’s vibrant, authentic, hospitable and traditional, a place that fosters an atmosphere in which customers may relax and enjoy.
 “This place is like Union de Tula, only closer… just what I wanted to give to Connecticut.” – Esaul